 Foundations for Practice: Brief Project Summary

 Improving legal education and legal hiring requires first understanding exactly what lawyers need as they enter and develop careers in the profession.
 Enter: Foundations for Practice.
 In 2014, IAALS launched this groundbreaking project with a nationwide survey.
 It has continued by engaging key stakeholders who want and need a say in improving entry to the legal profession.
-IAALS now designs methods and tools for—and consults with—educators, employers, lawyers, students, and others to implement our empirical research and address structural problems inherent in the status quo of the legal profession.
+IAALS now designs methods and tools for—and consults with—educators, employers, lawyers, students, and others to implement our empirical research on what it means to be prepared for practice.

 Read and download the summary.